Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/10-experiment-profiles-schema.md

 plugins:
   - name: <string>        # Name of the plugin
     min_version: <string> # Minimum required version of the plugin

+# inputs for variables that can be used in expressions (optional)
+inputs:
+  var1: value1
+  var2: value2

 # Common jobs section (optional)
 # Jobs that are common for all Pioreactors